-You also need to watch out for scammers that sell lessons with no certification at all.
+Moreover, you also need to watch out for scammers that sell lessons with no certification at all.
 This leaves you with the responsibility to pay attention to the offers provided.

 Access to Certificate of Completion

-When you complete lessons in a classroom setting, you receive the certificate in-class once you complete the program.
+When you complete lessons in a classroom setting, you receive the certificate in class once you complete the program.
 With online lessons, you must wait for them to mail the certificate.